maciejjedrzejczyk/tldr/README.md

      - First input: Your server URL
      - Second input: Shortcut Input
    - "Open URLs" action: Use the Combined Text from the previous step.

+![Alt text](apple-shortcut.png)

+(Note: Replace "https://tldr.mxjlab.duckdns.org/" with the actual URL where your summarizer app is hosted.)

 To use the shortcut:
 1. While browsing a web page on your browser, tap the Share button.
-2. Select your "ollama-summarize" shortcut from the share sheet.
+2. Select your shortcut from the share sheet.
-3. The shortcut will send the URL to your summarizer app and open the result in a new browser tab.
+3. The shortcut will send the URL to your backend and open the result in a new browser tab.

-![Alt text](apple-shortcut.png)

-(Note: Replace "https://tldr.mxjlab.duckdns.org/" with the actual URL where your summarizer app is hosted.)

 ## Important Notes